aws-samples/aws-cloudformation-sap-commerce/README.md

 5. Create an AWS IAM Role for Amazon EC2 with policy to access your S3 bucket and enable AWS system manager.
 Follow the step-by-step instruction, see the [AWS IAM Role for EC2 deployment guide]( https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).

 Step 2.
 Download the SAP Commerce software
-This step involves downloading the SAP Commerce 1905 software from SAP and placing the files in an S3 bucket.
+This step involves downloading the SAP Commerce software (1905 or 2005) from SAP and placing the files in an S3 bucket.

 Step 3.
 Launch the stack
 In this step, you’ll launch the AWS CloudFormation template into your AWS account, specify parameter values, and create the stack.